cakeholeDC/capitol-bill/CONTRIBUTING.md

-# How to contribute to the Capitol Hill App
+# How to contribute to the Capitol Bill App

-We're really excited that you're about to contribute to the Capitol Hill App.
+We're really excited that you're about to contribute to Capitol Bill.
 Here's how to contribute:

   1. Fork it (https://github.com/cakeholeDC/module-one-final-project-guidelines-dc-web-102819/fork)
   2. Create your feature branch ( git checkout -b my-new-feature )